-Health, Hope and Happiness is every child’s right.
+Health, Hope and Happiness are every child’s right.

 No child should go without treatment for want of money.

 Healing Hands & a Committed Heart to deliver high quality, affordable multidisciplinary care.

 A few like-minded volunteers, led by Mrs. Fathema Ismail got together to establish a Physiotherapy & Rehabilitation Centre for crippled children in Mumbai.
 In July 1947 a humble beginning was made in paediatrician Dr. Sanzgiri’s clinic by seeking donations, and was then moved to Dr. A. V. Baliga’s nursing home.
 On 26th October, 1948 the Society for the Rehabilitation of Crippled Children (SRCC) was registered under the Societies Registration Act, 1860.
 The Centre was then granted a year’s lease in Military Hutment No. 20 at Nariman Point by the Government of Bombay.
 The Centre offered services to all children afflicted by Poliomyelitis.